8 Steps for Developing a Sales Strategy With Advice From Leaders

 Education and automation only go so far, at some point, your customers will want to talk to a sales rep.

-3. Establish clear, differentiated roles on your sales team
+3. Organize your sales team

 When you build your sales team, it should start with establishing clear and differentiated roles for every sales rep.